Mild Smoked Paprika Powder: Pimenton - Spain

-- Traditional spice for chorizo from Spain
+- Traditional spice for Spanish chorizo

-- fits poultry, egg, potatoes
+- Perfect for poultry, eggs, and potatoes

-What is Pimenton?
+What Is Pimenton?